-In order to receive these education incentives, employees must be full-time and have successfully completed the initial probation period required at the time the employee was hired or rehired by the District.
-An employee shall receive payment for education as outlined below:
+All employees, with the exception of Division Chiefs shall receive payment for education as follows: In order to receive these education incentives, employees must be full-time and have successfully completed the initial probation period required at the time the employee was hired or rehired by the District.
+Certifications outlined in Section D and E apply only to fire suppression employees (Assigned to Operations, Training and Fuels/Wildfire).

-- A. The maximum education compensation paid to employees pursuant to this Article shall not exceed seven percent (7%) of base pay. - 1.
-Education incentive will not be paid until a certified transcript and proof of completion of degree is provided to Human Resources and will not be retroactive. - B. Any employee who has achieved an associate degree in Fire Science or Emergency Management related field from an accredited college shall receive an additional one and one half percent (1 1⁄2%) of their base pay. - C. Any employee who has achieved a bachelor's degree in Fire Science, Emergency Management, Education, Engineering, Business Management, Public Administration, Medical Care Services related degree, or Environmental Sciences related degree from an accredited college shall receive an additional two and one half percent (2 1⁄2%) of their base pay.
-All bachelor degrees will qualify and will be effective on the date proof of completion/degree is submitted to Human Resources effective July 1, 2023. - D. Any Operational, Training or Fuels/Wildfire employee who has achieved certification (to include completed task book and qualification to function at full capacity) as a National Wildfire Coordinating Group (NWCG) Strike Team Leader/Task Force Leader or Division Supervisor shall receive an additional three percent (3%) of their base pay
+- A. The maximum education compensation paid to employees pursuant to this Article shall not exceed 7% of base pay. - 1.
+Education incentive will not be paid until a certified transcript and proof of completion of degree is provided to Human Resources and will not be retroactive. - B. Any employee who has achieved an associate degree in Fire Science or Emergency Management related field from an accredited college shall receive an additional one- and one-half percent (1 $\frac{1}{2}$ %) of their base pay. - C. Any employee who has achieved a bachelor's degree in Fire Science, Emergency Management, Education, Engineering, Business Management, Public Administration, Chemistry, Medical Care Services related degree, or Environmental Sciences related degree from an accredited college shall receive an additional two- and one-half percent (2 1⁄2 %) of their base pay.
+All bachelor's degrees will qualify and will be effective on the date proof of completion/degree is submitted to Human Resources effective July 1, 2023. - D. Any employee who has achieved certification (to include completed task book and qualification to function at full capacity) as a National Wildfire Coordinating Group (NWCG) Division Supervisor or Type III Incident Command (IC) shall receive an additional three percent (3%) of their base pay. - E. Any employee who has achieved certification as a National Fire Academy Executive Fire Office (EFO) or Fire Officer III shall receive an additional three percent (3%) of their base pay. - F. Any Fleet Employee who has achieved a certification as a Public Fleet Professional (CPFP) shall receive an additional three percent (3%) of their base pay.